 As a non-traditional student, you will be part of a special group of students who have chosen to pursue a UMaine degree while already managing many other life roles.
+Over 15% of UMaine undergraduates are considered non-traditional.
 Non-traditional students are those who have chosen to come to college several years past their graduation from high school, undergraduates who are 24 years or older, are parents themselves and/or are veterans.
 As the Staff Associate for Commuter and Non Traditional Student Programs (CNTSP), it is my role to assist you in becoming a successful, engaged UMaine student.

 By now you may have received an invitation to the UMaine Summer/June Orientation program for newly admitted students.
-As you can see, new students are invited to attend an orientation program that includes an over night stay on the UMaine campus.
+As you can see, all new students are invited to attend an orientation program that includes an overnight stay in the residence hall on the UMaine campus.
 The Summer Orientation is designed to assist you as a new student to learn more about the campus resources available to you as well as help you plan your academic program.
-All new students are strongly encouraged to attend the Summer Orientation program and there is no additional cost.
+All new students are strongly encouraged to attend the Summer Orientation programs

 Followed by Academic Advising ( see Summer Orientation schedule)

 Day Two of your college’s scheduled summer orientation.